xiaopv/xiaopv.github.io/old_teaching/2025-spring-mat334.md

 * You should not look to resources outside the context of this course for help.
 That is, you should not be consulting the web, other texts, other faculty, or students outside of our course.
 On the other hand, you may use each other in this course, the course notes, me, and your own intuition.

 * Regular attendance is mandatory and is vital to success in this course, but you will not explicitly be graded on attendance.
 Yet, repeated absences may impact your participation grade.

-* You need to get a set of straight and compass (e.g., like [this](https://www.amazon.com/eBoot-Drawing-Compass-Protractor-Geometry/dp/B0746GRPCV/ref=sr_1_5?crid=GZ56RDBNM2RK&keywords=straight+and+compass&qid=1672935623&refinements=p_72%3A1248945011&rnid=1248943011&s=office-products&sprefix=straight+and+compass%2Caps%2C126&sr=1-5)).
-We will do a lot of straight and compass constructions during this course.

 ## Homework